Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 - a concrete implementation of Plug & Charge
 - smart charging solution allowing an intelligent management of the recharge.
 Using shared data connections between each tier of the charging process, smart charging allows to monitor, manage, and restricts the use of charging devices and optimizes energy consumption.
 - bidirectional charging: v2h (vehicle to home), v2b (vehicle to building), v2g (vehicle to grid).
 Bidirectional charging allows to re-inject battery energy into the electrical grid to participate in the optimization of consumption peaks according to production peaks.
-- several more advanced scenarios requiring sophisticated equipment such as charging using induction or automated charging
+- several more advanced scenarios requiring sophisticated equipment such as charging using induction or automated charging.

 [This standard is now considered unavoidable in the electromobility world][8].
 However, it is not yet fully implemented, because it requires significant strategical decisions and financial risks for the players and needs a joint participation of a major part of the stakeholders who must cooperate together.
 Today, only a few implementation initiatives have been published, often resulting from a R&D dynamic rather than from industrialization in production.